Louisville Explosion Accident Attorney

 Call (502) 244-7772 to request a free consultation with our Louisville industrial explosion lawyer today.

 Industrial environments, including plants, refineries, and factories, often house chemicals, flammable materials, heavy machines, and other dangerous supplies and tools.
 Any worker who has direct or indirect contact with these dangerous materials and machines must be equipped with the proper training and experience, otherwise, they could endanger themselves and others.
 If a workplace incident happens, and an explosion takes place, catastrophic injuries or even wrongful death can follow.

 - Failure to comply with state or federal laws

 - The presence of unstable gases

 Determining Liability for Industrial Explosions

 Unfortunately, industrial explosions aren’t rare, and when they occur, they often cause substantial damage.
 In the aftermath of these serious incidents, people are often left to wonder—what happened?
 An industrial explosion could happen for many reasons, including employee mistakes, supervisor blunders, mechanical failures, and more.
-Once we’ve determined what caused the explosion, our team can then help identify the liable party.
+Once we’ve determined what caused the explosion, our team of explosion accident lawyers in Louisville can then help identify the liable party.